esilver0/CATT/sslstrip-experiment.md

 This should load a topology onto your canvas, with a client, a router, and an attacker.
 The RSpec also includes commands to install necessary software on the nodes.
 Click on "Site 1" and choose an InstaGENI site to bind to, then reserve your resources.

-Wait for your nodes to boot up (they will turn green in the canvas display on your slice page in the GENI portal when they are ready).
+Wait for your nodes to boot up (they will turn green on the canvas display on your slice page in the GENI portal when they are ready).
 Then, wait another couple of minutes for the software installation to finish.
 Finally, use SSH to log in to each node in your topology (using the login details given in the GENI Portal).

 ### Open a browser on the client